The IBDGC has two primary responsibilities:

 We are involved with several independent genetic research studies and actively work with members of the IBD clinical and genetics communities on collaborative projects.
 Our studies utilize DNA and other biospecimens from patients affected with Inflammatory Bowel Disease and healthy controls.
 Genetic information is analyzed as we strive to identify and better understand the way in which IBD manifests and how certain genetic traits contribute to this manifestation.

 The next phase for advancing IBD research will focus on collaborative, multi-disciplinary studies, as we chart the regulation of IBD gene expression.

 The NIDDK Inflammatory Bowel Disease Genetics Consortium (IBDGC) was created to advance genetic research on Crohn’s Disease and Ulcerative Colitis.
 The overall objective of the Consortium is to identify genes or genomic regions that are associated with increased risk of IBD and with specific phenotypic manifestations.
 The Consortium has maintained the initial structure of 6 Genetic Research Centers (GRCs) and a Data Coordinating Center (DCC).

-Phase 1 - Grant Cycle 2002-2007 The IBD Genetics Consortium was started in 2002 by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+The IBD Genetics Consortium was started in 2002 by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 During the first 5 year funding cycle collections included blood for DNA isolation and lymphoblastoid cell lines, and clinical phenotype data for affected independent cases, affected families, and probands with unaffected family controls.
 We also established a standard phenotyping manual and forms for IBD.
 Our Genome Wide Association Studies (GWAS) were instrumental in identifying top CD associated loci, specifically NOD2, IL23R and ATG16L1.